Tax Specialty Services

 Tax Burden Analysis

-When new or expanded operations are contemplated, a tax burden analysis can help you understand the impact your project will have on your income, sales, property, and other tax liabilities.
-With a tax burden analysis, you can compare the relative tax burden of multiple jurisdictions and layer in credit and incentive packages to judge their relative utility.
+When new or expanded operations are contemplated, a tax burden analysis can help you understand the impact your project will have on your income, sales, property and other tax liabilities.
+Whalen CPAs can conduct a tax burden analysis, so you can compare the relative tax burden of multiple jurisdictions and layer in credit and incentive packages to judge their relative utility.

 Statutory Tax Credits